arvilnagpal-okta/workflows-templates/workflows/manage_gsuite_user_licenses/readme.md

 Run the G Suite Initialization Flow

 Open the G Suite Staged Deactivation workflow

 Change the setup variables as desired:

-    Okta Group Name: The name of the existing Okta group that will be used to trigger the G Suite Workflows.
+    **Okta Group Name**: The name of the existing Okta group that will be used to trigger the G Suite Workflows.
 If you used the G Suite Initialization flow make sure the group name is the same as the one defined when you ran that flow.

-    Delay in Minutes: The increment of time as specified by the Delay Interval in minutes that will transpire between the time the users G Suite account is disabled and the users G Suite licenses are removed.
+    **Delay in Minutes**: The increment of time as specified by the Delay Interval in minutes that will transpire between the time the users G Suite account is disabled and the users G Suite licenses are removed.

  After making changes to the G Suite Staged Deactivation workflow click the save icon to save the changes.

 Open the G Suite Activation workflow and change the Okta Group Name to match the Okta group that you defined in the G Suite Staged Deactivation workflow.